sfavorite/ssh_multi_keys/ssh_multi_key.md

 ## Naming your keys

 You can name the keys when you generate them, which I highly recommend so you don't get them confused since the default behavior of ssh-keygen is to name them all the same...not to mention over write existing keys.
+You did back up your .ssh directory, right?
+Warned twice.

 Here is where you can put your own name in:
 ![Key Name](https://github.com/sfavorite/ssh_multi_keys/blob/master/images/ssh_key_name.jpg)